AdobeDocs/platform-learn.en/help/tutorial-platform-demo-sc/modules/module15/ex3.md

 ---
-title: Module 15, Exercise
+title: Data Science Workspace - Car Insurance Sales Propensity - Operationalize your model using a Recipe
-description:
+description: Data Science Workspace - Car Insurance Sales Propensity - Operationalize your model using a Recipe
 kt: 5342
-audience:
+audience: Data Engineer, Data Architect, Data Scientist
 doc-type: tutorial
 activity:
 ---

-# 15.3 - Operationalize your model using a Recipe
+# 15.3 Operationalize your model using a Recipe

 In this exercise, you'll take your model and operationalize it in Adobe Experience Platform by creating a Recipe.